odevices/docs/er-301/behind-panel/rev7/i2c.md

 grand_parent: ER-301
 ---

+# What is I2C?

+I2C is a hardware bus specification that allows 2 or more integrated circuits to communicate over two wires plus ground.
+I2C was designed for *closed systems* where the electrical characteristics of all bus connections and participants are known beforehand.
+As an end user, this means you should acknowledge that I2C is not a hardened consumer-oriented technology and all use of I2C to connect the ER-301 to other devices is *at your own risk*.
+Using I2C exposes sensitive circuitry of the ER-301 to ESD risks so precautions must be taken when designing your I2C-connected system.
+It is best to think of it as a form of community-supported factory-enabled hacking.

+# Where is the I2C header?

 The first few runs of the ER-301 did not have a dedicated i2c header.
 Instead users would perform a small hardware modification (described here) so that they could use the exposed UART header instead.

 # Connecting the Teletype to the ER-301